 Two different ways exists for involving affected persons: Firstly, a personal consultation meeting can be held where affected persons and IQWiG employees talk about a disease in a small circle of people.
 Secondly, the perspectives and experiences of affected persons can be requested in writing.
-In both cases, potential conflicts of interest of affected persons are documented (in the same way as in the approach described in Section 2.2.2).
-However, affected persons with conflicts of interests are not excluded from the consultation.
 The names of affected persons who participated in the consultation meeting or filled in the questionnaire on the consultation are as a matter of principle not published, unless they explicitly approve that their names are published.

 In what form affected persons can be involved in the Institute's work primarily depends on how much time is available for the work on the commission and whether the topic of the commission is confidential.
 Furthermore, the renewed involvement of affected persons can be dispensed with if a topic of a commission has already been addressed within an earlier consultation.
-Table 2 shows the types of potential involvement of affected persons for all of the Institute's products; see Section 2.1 for the respective project-specific procedures.